Gas prices are high now, but they’ve been worse before: Here’s when

-Though paying $5 at the pump seems alarming, Americans have faced worse, believe it or not.
+Though paying $5 at the pump seems alarming, believe it or not, Americans have faced worse.

 When adjusted for inflation, using the Bureau of Labor Statistic’s calculator, $4.11 in July 2008 is equivalent to $5.40 today (based on the most recent data from April 2022).
 We’ve already surpassed another notable gas spike, which happened in 1981 when gas prices jumped to a then-record of $1.31.
 Adjusted for inflation, that’s equal to $4.13 in today’s prices.

-Earlier this week, while speaking to the Senate Finance Committee, Treasury Secretary Janet Yellen took heat for inflation that’s near 40-year highs, with gasoline prices up almost 50% since last year.
+Earlier this week, while speaking to the Senate Finance Committee, Treasury Secretary Janet Yellen took heat for inflation that’s near a 40-year high — with gasoline prices up almost 50% since last year.

 “Given the global nature of these markets, it’s virtually impossible for us to insulate ourselves from shocks like the ones that are occurring in Russia that move global oil prices,” Yellen said.